 inspiraton

-Hi, I’m Michael, the founder of PTERODACTL Computers.
-The roots of this company began 10 years ago, when I assembled my first custom built computer with the help of my friend.
-As years gone past, the stagnant and uninspiring designs pushed out by big corporate companies became my area of despise towards building more computers.
+The roots of PTERODACTL began 10 years ago, when I assembled my first custom built computer with the help of my friend.
+As the years went by, I grew to despise the industry's uninspiring designs, ever-increasing prices, and persistent thermal issues, which made me reluctant to build more computers.

 MEET OUR TEAM